 7) Fake Jewelry Duty Free Gem Scam

 Beware of any vendor who will want to sell you very cheap duty-free gold, silver or other jewelry.
 You would take home just cheap trinkets.
+Rather check this guide to the best souvenirs to buy in Thailand and buy something real and not fake.

 8) Bird Feed Scam